wadmiraal/wadmiraal.net/src/_posts/2012-06-14-contenteditable-ie-hack-the-new-line.markdown

 ---
-title: Content Editable Hacks: IE and the new line
+title: "Content Editable Hacks: IE and the new line"
 layout: post
-description: For SEO
+description: "For SEO"
-permalink: /lore/:year/:month/:day/:title
 ---

 Lately I've been busy creating an in-house spellchecker for our company.
 First of all: *content editable is a real pain !*